Fast DNS and Network Tools

 History

-Email authentication evolved to combat spam and phishing: SPF (2003) authorizes sending servers, DKIM (2007) signs messages cryptographically, and DMARC (2012) sets enforcement policies.
+Email authentication evolved to combat spam and phishing: SPF (2003) authorizes sending servers, DKIM (2007) signs messages cryptographically, DMARC (2012) sets enforcement policies, and MTA-STS / TLS-RPT (2018) prevent SMTP TLS downgrades.

 Email Security